Jimmy-INL/society_after_certainty/README.md

-# Society After Certainty
+# Machine Learning in Complex Systems

-This is a machine learning primer delving into the math, code and intuition behind some of the most common and useful algorithms and heuristics.
-The arrangement is by no means exhaustive, yet represents a suite of tools that can inspire the imaginatoin as to what is possible in machine learning.
+This free online book delves into the math, code and intuition behind some of the most common and useful algorithms and heuristics in machine learning and computational modeling.
+The scope is by no means exhaustive, yet represents a suite of tools that I hope will inspire your imagination.

 I have done my best to use humor and plain spoken language, because that's more fun.
-Also, the data examples I use highlight the historical contributions of women in STEM, because women have built awesome things over the years that are worthy of our praise and gratitude.

-This book is free.
-If you have found value here, please consider supporting a local organization empowering the potential of others, such as [Techtonica](https://techtonica.org/)
+If you find value here, please consider supporting a local organization empowering the potential of others, such as [Techtonica](https://techtonica.org/)

 CHAPTERS
 1. Math & Probability Foundations